fusterma/JUAS2024B/installation_guide.md

 - Upload the **latest version** of the [MAD-X Workshop JUAS2024 repository](https://github.com/fusterma/JUAS2024/zipball/master).

 ---
-## Appendix A: Installation pitfalls
+## Appendix A Installation pitfalls

 In the following appendix we collect some problems that you can experience depending on your platform and installation set-up.